 Does the Fair and Square procedure use a computer program to draw the maps?

 No. The Fair and Square approach is completely transparent and can be, and was, implemented by hand.
-A computer assisted app, called Dave's Redistricting, was used to keep track of the voters in each district as the districts were drawn.
+A computer assisted app, DRA2020, was used to keep track of the voters in each district as the districts were drawn.